 There has been a general trend in moving away from home, for our marriages, and well, in general.
 While the latter is debatable, who would mind tying the knot in a bona fide palace of Rajwadas in Ajmer, or perhaps in one of the most exotic beaches of Goa?
 We’re not even talking international and this still sounds so incredible.
 Destination weddings are soaring in popularity today.

 ARRANGED V/S LOVE – No more the heated debate

-Before I even start talking about it, let me clarify that I don’t mean offence to anyone, nor do I intend to be judgemental.
+Before I even start talking about it, let me clarify that I don’t mean offense to anyone, nor do I intend to be judgemental.
 But as it turns out, love marriages are more than cool today.
-Thankfully, more people have come to realise it in all practically, and well, some also have conceded it fearing elopement.
+Thankfully, more people have come to realize it in all practically, and well, some also have conceded it fearing elopement.
 There are other reasons too.
 In fact, there’s a growing campaign on social media against arranged marriages and trust me, they manage extremely effective jokes, trolls, memes and what not.